Danny625/angry-birds-physics-engine/README.md

 The active version runs in Pygame and keeps the original Angry Birds-style gameplay: launch birds, hit structures, pop pigs, earn points, and clear levels.

-The game now has a cleaner frontend layer for rendering, menus, buttons, overlays, keyboard controls, mouse input, and gameplay HUD.
+The frontend handles drawing, menus, buttons, overlays, keyboard controls, mouse input, and the gameplay HUD.

 ### 🧱 Builder Mode

-Builder Mode lets you create and test custom levels.
+Builder Mode lets you create, edit, save, load, and playtest custom levels.

 You can:

-- add birds to the launch queue
+- Add birds to the launch queue
-- place pigs and structures
+- Place pigs and structures
-- clear birds separately from structures
+- Clear birds separately from structures
-- playtest custom layouts
+- Playtest custom layouts
-- save levels with custom names
+- Save levels with custom names
-- load saved builder levels
+- Load saved builder levels
-- replace edited saves
+- Replace edited saves
-- delete saved levels
+- Delete saved levels
-- page through saved levels when the list grows
+- Page through saved levels when the list grows

 ### 💾 JSON Level Save/Load

 Custom levels are saved as JSON files.

-That means the game can turn an in-memory level into a reusable file, then load that file later and rebuild the same level.
+The game can turn an in-memory level into a reusable JSON file, then load that file later and rebuild the same level.
 This supports built-in levels, builder levels, named save slots, and replace-save workflows.

 ### 🏆 Local High Scores